dowjones/react-dropdown-tree-select/README.md

   actions,        // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,        // optional: Allows data-* attributes to be set on the node and tag elements isDefaultValue, // optional: Indicate if a node is a default value.
 When true, the dropdown will automatically select the node(s) when there is no other selected node.
-Can be used on more than one node. hiddenLabel,    // optional: Checkbox hidden label, used for search/filtering ...             // optional: Any extra properties that you'd like to receive during `onChange` event }
+Can be used on more than one node.
+  ...             // optional: Any extra properties that you'd like to receive during `onChange` event }
 ```